wellesley-cs230/wellesley-cs230.github.io/hw7.md

 This method cuts `this` linked list into two halves.
 The left half should remain in `this`, while the right half should be returned as its own linked list.
+This method should take no more than O(N) time.

 **Tests.** As before, after implementing this method, **test it** in the `main` method of the same file.